Kong/kubernetes-ingress-controller/docs/custom-resources.md

 entities in Kong.
 The resource reference the KongConsumer resource via the `consumerRef` key.

-The validation of config object is left up to the user.
+The validation of the config object is left up to the user.

 ```yaml
 apiVersion: configuration.konghq.com/v1